-A. The Board, in consultation with the appropriate agencies, shall develop regulations governing the commercial transport of nonhazardous municipal solid waste (except scrap metal and source-separated recyclables) and regulated medical waste by truck as are necessary to protect the health, safety, and welfare of the citizens of the Commonwealth, and to protect the Commonwealth's environment and natural resources from pollution, impairment, or destruction.
+A. The Board, in consultation with the appropriate agencies, shall develop regulations governing the commercial transport, loading and unloading of nonhazardous municipal solid waste (except scrap metal and source-separated recyclables) and regulated medical waste by truck as are necessary to protect the health, safety, and welfare of the citizens of the Commonwealth, and to protect the Commonwealth's environment and natural resources from pollution, impairment, or destruction.
 Included in the regulations, to the extent allowable under federal law and regulation, shall be provisions:

-- 1. Governing the transport of wastes by truck and the design and construction of the containers and trailers transporting waste by truck so that they will be designed, constructed and maintained so as to, as much as is reasonably practicable, prevent the escape of wastes and liquids and to prevent the loss or spillage of wastes to the extent possible in the event of an accident; and - 2.
-Requiring owners of trucks transporting wastes regulated under this article to demonstrate financial responsibility sufficient to comply with the requirements of this article as a condition of operation.
-Regulations governing the amount of any financial responsibility required shall take into consideration (i) the risk of potential damage or injury that may result from spillage or leakage; (ii) the potential costs of containment and cleanup; and (iii) the nature and degree of injury or interference with general health, welfare and property that may result. - B. The owner or operator of a truck from which there is spillage or loss of wastes subject to regulations under this article shall immediately report such spillage or loss in accordance with the regulations of the Board and shall immediately take all such actions as may be necessary to contain and remove such wastes. - C. No person shall transport by truck wastes regulated under this article unless the containers carried thereon are designed, constructed, loaded, operated and maintained in accordance with the regulations developed pursuant to subsection A. A violation of this subsection shall be a Class 1 misdemeanor. - D. For the purposes of this section, the term "truck" means any tractor truck semitrailer combination with four or more axles. - 2.
-That the Director of the Department of Environmental Quality shall not, prior to July 1, 2000, issue any permit for a new landfill which would accept municipal solid waste.
-Nothing herein shall prevent the Director from acting on or issuing any permit for which a notice of intent has been filed prior to January 1, 1999, nor shall it prevent action on or the issuance of any permit for the expansion of a facility within an area included in a determination of site suitability for a landfill made in accordance with the Board's regulations and that was approved by the Director prior to January 1, 1999.
-The Department of Environmental Quality shall undertake a comprehensive study of solid waste management in Virginia, including an analysis of and recommendations regarding solid waste disposal practices, projections on future landfill capacity needs, mechanisms to enhance waste reduction and recycling, and needed state and federal legislation to protect human health and the environment.
-The Department shall report its interim findings to the Governor and the General Assembly by December 1, 1999, and shall submit its final report to the Governor and the General Assembly by July 1, 2000. - 462 3.
-That the amendments made by this act to § 10.1-1408.1 shall not apply to any notice of intent or application for, or the processing and issuance of, any permit or permit amendment for a solid waste management facility for which such notice of intent or application was submitted to the Department on or before November 13, 1998.
+1. Governing containers holding wastes so that they will be designed, constructed, secured and maintained so as to prevent the escape of wastes, liquids and odors and to prevent the loss or spillage of wastes to the extent possible in the event of an accident; and

+2. Requiring owners of trucks transporting wastes regulated under this article to demonstrate financial responsibility sufficient to comply with the requirements of this article as a condition of operation.
+Regulations governing the amount of any financial responsibility required shall take into consideration: (i) the risk of potential damage or injury that may result from spillage or leakage; (ii) the potential costs of containment and cleanup; and (iii) the nature and degree of injury or interference with general health, welfare and property that may result.

+B. The owner or operator of a truck from which there is spillage or loss of wastes subject to regulations under this article shall immediately report such spillage or loss in accordance with the regulations of the Board and shall immediately take all such actions as may be necessary to contain and remove such wastes.

+C. No person shall transport wastes regulated under this article by truck unless the containers carried thereon are designed, constructed, loaded, operated and maintained in accordance with the regulations developed pursuant to subsection A. A violation of this subsection shall be a Class 1 misdemeanor.

+D. For the purposes of this section, the term "odors" means any emissions which cause an odor objectionable to individuals of ordinary sensibility objectionable to individuals of ordinary sensibility.

+That the Director of the Department of Envi

+2. That the Director of the Department of Environmental Quality shall not, prior to July 1, 2000, issue any permit for a new landfill which would accept municipal solid waste.
+Nothing herein shall prevent the Director from acting on or issuing any permit for which a notice of intent has been filed prior to January 1, 1999.
+The Department of Environmental Quality shall undertake a comprehensive study of the solid waste industry in Virginia, including an analysis of and recommendations regarding solid waste disposal practices, projections on future landfill capacity needs, mechanisms to enhance waste reduction and recycling, and needed state and federal legislation to protect human health and the environment.
+The Department shall report its interim findings to the Governor and the General Assembly by December 1, 1999, and shall submit its final report to the Governor and the General Assembly by July 1, 2000.

+3. That the amendments made by this act to § 10.1-1408.1 shall not apply to any application for, or the processing and issuance of, any permit or permit amendment for a solid waste management facility for which such application was submitted to the Department on or before November 13,